mlochbaum/BQN/problems.md

 ### No access to fast high-precision sum
 Fold has a specific order of application, which must be used for `` +` ``.
 But other orders can be both faster and more precise (in typical cases) by enabling greater parallelism.
 Generally ties into the question of providing precision control for a program: it could be fixed by a flag that enables BQN to optimize as long as the results will be at least as precise (relative to the same program in infinite precision) as the spec.

+### Assert has no way to compute the error message
+In the compiler, error messages could require expensive diagnostics, and in some cases the message includes parts that can only be computed if there's an error (for example, the index of the first failure).
+However, Assert (`!`) only takes a static error message, so you have to first check a condition, then compute the message, then call Assert with `0` as its right argument.
+Very ugly.
+This is generally going to be an issue for high-quality tools built in BQN, where giving the user good errors is a priority.

 ### High-rank array notation
 The proposed Dyalog array notation `[]` for high-rank arrays: it's the same as BQN's lists `⟨⟩` except it mixes at the end.
 This works visually because the bottom level—rows—is written with stranding.
 It also looks okay with BQN strands but clashes with BQN lists.
 At that point it becomes apparent that specifying whether something is a high-rank array at the top axes is kind of strange: shouldn't it be the lower axes saying to combine with higher ones?

 ### List splicing is fiddly
 It's common when manipulating text to want to replace a slice with a different slice with an unrelated length.
 Structural Under works well for this if the new slice has the same length but doesn't otherwise (an implementation could choose to support it, but *only* if the slice is extracted using two Drops, not Take).
 So in general the programmer has to cut off initial and final segments and join them to the new slice.
 If the new slice is computed from the old one it's much worse, as there will be duplication between the code to extract that slice and the other segments.
 The duplication can be avoided with Group using `∾F⌾(1⊸⊑)(s‿e⍋↕∘≠)⊸⊔`, but this is a lot of work and will execute slowly without some special support.
 In fact, everything here is liable to run slowly, making too many copies of the unmodified part of the stream.

 Dyalog's solution here (and dzaima/BQN's) is Regex, which is a nice feature but also an entire second language to learn.